rykener/transsangha/_pages/schedule.md

 🔷 Buddha Night is a silent meditation focused evening that include introductions and two meditation periods.
 There's no talk or discussion.
 We share a snack outdoors afterwards.

-Buddha Night is the 1st and 3rd Thursdays of the month.
+Buddha Night is the 1st Thursday of the month.

 ### 🟩 Dharma Night